MetPX/sarracenia/docs/How2Guides/v2ToSr3.rst

   flowcb sarracenia.flowcb.x.X

-the above two are equivalent, but one could substitute Y for X in the above and the latter version would work.
+the above two are equivalent.
+The flowcb version can be used to import classes that don't match the convention of the x.X (a file named x.py containing a class called X.py)